TheIRGurus/Documentation/SOAR Installation Guides/Air-Gapped Deployment.md

 ### Configuring Kubernetes to Use the Private Registry

-1. Download Rancher k3s air-gapped tar image environment.
+1. Download Rancher k3s air-gapped tar images.
     - For version 49, you must use v1.23.6+k3s1: https://github.com/k3s-io/k3s/releases/tag/v1.23.6%2Bk3s1

 2. Once the tar file is on the AppHost, make the correct directory and move it to the rancher images location using the commands below.